CarloPalinckx/bricks/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist** 🛡
 - [ ] I have exported my addition from `src/index.ts` (check if not applicable)
+- [ ] Appropriate tests have been added for my functionality (check if not applicable)

 **Adds** ✨
 - Feature `foo`